GuanmingQiao/certified-kubernetes-administrator-course/docs/03-Scheduling/16-Static-Pods.md

 - The designated directory can be any directory on the host and the location of that directory is passed in to the kubelet as an option while running the service.
   - The option is named as **`--pod-manifest-path`**.
 - Can find kublet configuration at `var/lib/kubelet/config.yaml`
+- **Warning: can not edit the files in manifest path**: all modifications need to be done outside of the manifest folder.
+Otherwise, the whole yaml file will be ignored by Kubelet

   ![sp](../../images/sp.PNG)